 What is Pediatric Anaphylaxis?

+Anaphylaxis is an immediate, whole-body allergic reaction to an allergen.
 Anaphylaxis is severe; indeed, physicians consider it life-threatening.
 It occurs rapidly after exposure and involves a child’s entire body.

 It can occur within seconds or minutes of exposure to something the child is allergic to, such as a peanut or the venom from a bee sting.
 For instance, after suffering a bee sting, your child’s immune system becomes sensitized to the venom.
 That means that when your child is again exposed to the allergen, he may suffer an allergic reaction.